zachm/emissary/README.md

 dependencies, and spawn a uWSGI server within it.
 To exit, your favorite keyboard interrupt works; you can also use the Docker CLI.

-`make debug`: A single-threaded, auto reloading on code change configuration.
-Very useful to iterate.
+`make debug`: A single-threaded server, it auto reloads on every code change.
+For development only.

 `make interactive`: Drops into a shell within a new Docker container.
 Useful for debugging packages and build dependencies.

 `make test`: Run the unit tests included with emissary.

 `make coverage`: Generate a lines of code coverage report.
+As of press time, emissary had 91% coverage.